Lyapunov control-inspired strategies for quantum combinatorial optimization: Combining FALQON and QAOA

-Approximation ratios $r_{\mathrm{A}}$ and final-state fidelities $\phi$ for FALQON, corresponding FALQON+, and multistart QAOA are reported in figs.~\ref{fig:FALQON+ratios} and \ref{fig:FALQON+state}, respectively.
-In both figures, the color-shaded boxes and encompassed horizontal line represent the interquartile range and the median value of the data, respectively, while the whiskers extend out to 1.5 of the interquartile range, and points beyond this range are identified as ``outliers'' (represented as grey diamond symbols).
-Comparing the results of FALQON and FALQON+, note that in addition to improved approximation ratios, FALQON+ also substantially improves the final-state fidelities, at the cost of only one application of QAOA with BFGS.
-Since the final state measured at the end of the circuit corresponds to an actual (approximate) solution of the MaxCut problem, increasing final-state fidelities is more important than increasing approximation ratios.
-For our multistart QAOA simulations, we present distributions of maximum, median, and minimum (with respect to the randomly-selected sets of initial $\{ \beta_{k} \}$ and $\{ \gamma_{k} \}$) approximation ratios and corresponding final-state fidelities for each ensemble of graphs.
-In principle, QAOA can perform better than FALQON overall since QAOA parameters can be optimized globally \emph{and} QAOA parameters include the additional set $\{ \gamma_{k} \}$.
+Approximation ratios $r_{\mathrm{A}}$ and success probabilities $\phi$ for FALQON, corresponding FALQON+, and multistart QAOA are reported in Fig.~\ref{fig:FALQON+ratios+state}.
+In both figures, the color-shaded boxes and encompassed horizontal line represent the interquartile range and the median value of the data, respectively, while the whiskers extend out to 1.5 of the interquartile range; points beyond this range are identified as ``outliers'' (represented as grey diamond symbols).
+Comparing the results of FALQON and FALQON+, note that in addition to improved approximation ratios, FALQON+ also substantially improves the success probabilities, at the cost of only one application of QAOA with BFGS.
+Since the final state measured at the end of the circuit corresponds to an actual (approximate) solution of the MaxCut problem, increasing success probabilities is more important than increasing approximation ratios.
+For our multistart QAOA simulations, we present distributions of maximum, median, and minimum (with respect to the randomly-selected then optimized sets of initial parameters $\{ \beta_{k} \}$ and $\{ \gamma_{k} \}$) approximation ratios and corresponding success probabilities for each ensemble of graphs.
+In the legend of Fig.~\ref{fig:FALQON+ratios+state}, these distributions are denoted as $\mathrm{QAOA}_{\max}$, $\mathrm{QAOA}_{\mathrm{med}}$, and $\mathrm{QAOA}_{\min}$, respectively.
+In principle, QAOA can perform better than FALQON overall since QAOA parameters can be optimized globally \emph{and} these parameters include the additional set $\{ \gamma_{k} \}$.
 However, in practice, achieving this improved performance may require multiple optimizations.
 For our simulations, FALQON+ performs comparably to the maximum and median cases of multistart QAOA.